 In their five wins this season, they've scored an average of 79.4 points per game on 46.6% shooting; they've made an average of 10.8 three-pointers in those games.
 In their eight losses, RMU scored an average of 70.9 points per game on just 42.8% shooting, and only average 6.9 triples per game.

 As with most mid-major programs, their best, and really only chance of making the NCAA Tournament, is to win the NEC Tournament at the end of the season.
-They were picked to finish second in the conference, tied with Bryant, and behind Wagner in the preseason coaches' poll.
+They were picked to finish second in the conference, tied with the Bryant Bulldogs, and behind the Wagner Seahawks in the preseason coaches' poll.

 So long as the Colonials can find some consistency before NEC play starts early next month, their early season struggles, particularly on the defensive end, won't matter as far as their chances of making the 'big dance' are concerned.
 Robert Morris closes out their non-conference schedule against the Oklahoma St. Cowboys (12/30) and the Alabama Crimson Tide (1/4).
 I'll be providing more in-depth analysis about their conference games here on Mid-Major Madness.